 Decorate with Shamrock Plants

 As I mentioned above, our friends brought a Shamrock plant as a hostess gift.
 I didn’t even know these existed?!
 How awesome, right?
 Grab a couple of Shamrock Plants for your home to get into the St. Patrick’s Day spirit.
+Etsy has a ton of cool options for shamrock plants in a variety of styles and colors!

 Clover Egg and Toast

 You’re making breakfast anyway.
 Cut a shamrock hole in the toast, cook an egg in the hole, and you have a perfect breakfast.
-If your kids like avocados, spread avocado on the toast for bonus St. Patrick’s Day points.
+If your kids like avocados, then spread avocado on the toast for bonus St. Patrick’s Day points.

 Decorate With Library Books